 Skip to content

 CFDs are complex instruments.
-72% of retail client accounts lose money when trading CFDs, with this investment provider.
+71% of retail client accounts lose money when trading CFDs, with this investment provider.
+You can lose your money rapidly due to leverage.
+Please ensure you understand how this product works and whether you can afford to take the high risk of losing money.
+CFDs are complex instruments.
+71% of retail client accounts lose money when trading CFDs, with this investment provider.
 You can lose your money rapidly due to leverage.
 Please ensure you understand how this product works and whether you can afford to take the high risk of losing money.

 Revolut IPO: how to trade shares if the company lists

-Here’s everything you should know about the highly anticipated initial public offering (IPO) of UK fintech unicorn, Revolut.
+Here’s everything you should know about the highly anticipated Initial Public Offering (IPO) of UK fintech unicorn, Revolut.

 revolut ipo listing share price sale stock lse uk unicorn app banking Source: Bloomberg